-Osteoarthritis is a clinical syndrome caused by abnormal wearing of the cartilage in the joints and destruction or decrease of synovial fluid.
+Osteoarthritis is a clinical syndrome caused by abnormal wearing of the cartilage in the joints and the decrease or destruction of synovial fluid.

-Cartilage is a special tissue that covers the ends of bones and acts as a cushion inside joints and synovial fluid is important for lubrication.
-As articular cartilage wears away, until the underlying bone is exposed and the patient starts to experience pain on weight bearing or moving.
+Cartilage is tissue that covers the ends of bones and acts as a cushion inside joints.
+Synovial fluid lubricates the joints and allows them to move smoothly.
+If articular cartilage wears away, it can expose the underlying bone, causing pain during weight bearing or movement.
 Inflammatory symptoms such as redness and swelling do not usually occur.

 Onset is gradual, with pain increasing imperceptibly over month to years.
 Movements become restricted and the affected joints can demonstrate deformity in later stages.
 Decreased movement due to pain and stiffness can lead to loss of muscle and ligament tone in the long term.